Persistence of Heterodimensional Cycles: Introduction

 However, the situation changes when we have heterodimensional dynamics involving two non-trivial hyperbolic sets $\Lambda_1$ and $\Lambda_2$.
 For example, when $ind(\Lambda_2)>ind(\Lambda_1)$, it may happen that when a non-transverse intersection of $W^u(\Lambda_1)$ with $W^s(\Lambda_2)$ at the points of some orbits is destroyed, a new one arises.
 In this case the heterodimensional dynamics are called {\em robust}.

-Recall that basic (i.e., compact, transitive, and locally maximal) hyperbolic sets continue uniquely when the dynamical system varies continuously (in the $C^1$ topology).
+Recall that basic (i.e., compact, transitive, and locally maximal) hyperbolic invariant sets continue uniquely when the dynamical system varies continuously (in the $C^1$ topology).

+\begin{defi}[Robust heterodimensional dynamics] We say that a system exhibits $C^1$-{\em robust heterodimensional dynamics} if it has heterodimensional dynamics involving two hyperbolic basic sets $\Lambda_1$ and $\Lambda_2$, where at least one of them is non-trivial, and there exists a $C^1$-neighborhood $\mathcal{U}$ of the original dynamical system such that every system from $\mathcal{U}$ has heterodimensional dynamics involving the hyperbolic continuations of $\Lambda_1$ and $\Lambda_2$. \end{defi}

+This was the case in the original Abraham-Smale example and in the other examples we mentioned.
+Moreover, Bonatti and D\'iaz proved in \citep{BD08} that any diffeomorphism with a heterodimensional cycle of coindex 1 can be arbitrarily well approximated, {\em in the $C^1$ topology}, by a diffeomorphism with $C^1$-robust heterodimensional dynamics.
+The result gave a nice topological characterization of the set of systems with heterodimensional dynamics of coindex 1: this set is the $C^1$-closure of its $C^1$-interior.
+However, the perturbation techniques used in \cite{BD08} (in an essential way) can only be valid in the $C^1$ topology.
+As a result, the $C^1$-small perturbations proposed in \cite{BD08} are {\em large in} $C^r$ for any $r>1$.